JuliaLang/www.julialang.org/blog/2020/05/rr.md

 how the GPU works and when it will modify process memory.
 GPUs with proprietary drivers are a lot harder.
 For one, their interface to userspace is not necessarily known.
-Additionally, proprietary drivers tend to be a lot less well behaved than open source ones (the linux kernel review process tends to filter out the most egregious behavior).
+Additionally, proprietary drivers tend to be a lot less well behaved than open source ones (the Linux kernel review process tends to filter out the most egregious behavior).
 For example, proprietary drivers have been observed to use the userspace stack for scratch space.
 For those GPUs in use by a large number of Julia users, we hope to work with the relevant vendors to